 General information about Bac Ninh

 Bac Ninh borders the Northern midlands.
-The administrative center of the province is located in Bac Giang ward, about 50 km northeast of the center of Hanoi capital, with the following geographical location:
+The administrative center of the province is located in Bac Giang ward, about 50 km northeast of the center of Hanoi, with the following geographical location:

 - Bordering Quang Ninh province to the east